Basti district: By railways

 Basti railway station lies on the main line connecting Lucknow with Gorakhpur and places in Bihar and Assam in the east passes through the south of the district.
 The main line has 7 railway stations which are, from east to west, Munderwa, Orwara, Basti, Govindnagar, Tinich, Gaur, and Babhnan within the district.
+Gorakhpur-Lucknow Vande Bharat Express and Amrit Bharat express has official stoppage at Basti railway station.

 By roadways

 Basti is well connected with the nearby cities of Faizabad, Ayodhya, Gorakhpur and Gonda.

 There is a daily Intercity express between Gorakhpur, Basti, Ayodhya, Gonda, and Lucknow.
 National Highway 2a part of the East West Corridor project of Government of India and NHAI, also passes through Basti.